Daniil Trifonov makes recital debut at the Philharmonie de Paris

 "[Manze's] secure feeling for the style, his music-making poised between spontaneous freshness and intellectual sophistication, and the all-embracing technical competence that underpins his interpretation all mark this recording out as exceptional."

 “[Trifonov] brings Liszt's creation to life without it becoming mere musical painting.
 Much more, this pianistic bloodhound succeeds in finding new qualities of sound and colour in every bar of these groundbreakingly sophisticated Études.”

 The Schallplattenkritik Awards were established in 1963 to set the "most rigorous standards for supreme achievement and quality" in recorded music and are among the most prestigious accolades in the European music industry.

 Daniil Trifonov begins seven-concert residency at Carnegie Hall

-Many of the works on Trifonov's recital programme are also at the heart of his latest recording for Deutsche Grammophon, Chopin Evocations, which is released on 6 October.
+Many of the works on Trifonov's recital programme are also at the heart of his latest recording for Deutsche Grammophon, Chopin Evocations, which was released on 6 October.

 Daniil Trifonov's Chopin Evocations released on Deutsche Grammophon